nisao/tofik/README.md

 Requirements
 ------------

-python3 and julius-voxforge packages - which can be installed with usage of following command:
+python3, julius-voxforge packages and libnotify-bin - which can be installed with usage of following command:

-    sudo apt-get install python3 julius-voxforge
+    sudo apt-get install python3 julius-voxforge libnotify-bin

 Usage
 -----